 Graduate and Medical Programs

-Colorado State microbiology graduates have been admitted to graduate and professional medical programs throughout the country, including some of the nation's most prestigious institutions, such as Baylor, Brown, Cornell, Dartmouth, Duke, Harvard, Loyola, Rockefeller, Stanford, Tufts, Tulane, Washington, and Vanderbilt Universities.
-(Graduate and professional medical programs admitting Colorado State graduates with a B.S. in microbiology in the last five years.)
+Colorado State University microbiology graduates have been admitted to graduate and professional medical programs throughout the country, including some of the nation's most prestigious institutions, such as Baylor, Brown, Cornell, Dartmouth, Duke, Harvard, Loyola, Rockefeller, Stanford, Tufts, Tulane, Washington, and Vanderbilt Universities.
+See graduate and professional medical programs who have admitted Colorado State University graduates with a B.S. in microbiology in the last five years.

 Our graduates have been admitted into MS and PhD programs in a variety of disciplines, including microbiology, virology, immunology, molecular biology, biochemistry, organic chemistry, biotechnology, neuroanatomy, biophysics, cancer biology, toxicology, genetics, forensic science, public health, and education.

 Our curriculum for a degree in microbiology meets or exceeds the academic requirements for admission into most medical and veterinary schools.

 In addition to medical and veterinary school, our graduates are well prepared to enter medically-related programs that require education beyond the B.S. degree, such as dentistry, optometry, physician assistant, pharmacy, nursing, anesthesiology, and medical technology /clinical laboratory scientist programs.

 Better than 75% of our graduates who went into a career directly following graduation obtained positions working in microbiology or a closely-related field.
 Most positions are laboratory-based and are in the following types of agencies: research institutions, public health agencies, and private industry (biopharmaceutical, medical device, food and beverage processing companies, etc.).
 The Denver metro area is becoming a regional center for life science companies, and many hire microbiologists.(Colorado Bioscience Association Membership Directory)